anyone-protocol/sbws/docs/source/man_sbws.ini.rst

   to_file_level = {debug, info, warning, error, critical}
     Level to log at when using files.
 (Default: debug) to_stdout_level = {debug, info, warning, error, critical}
     Level to log at when using stdout.
-(Default: info) to_syslog_level = {debug, info, warning, error, critical}
+(Default: debug) to_syslog_level = {debug, info, warning, error, critical}
     Level to log at when using syslog.
-(Default: info) format = STR
+(Default: debug) format = STR
     Format string to use when logging.
     (Default: %(asctime)s %(module)s[%(process)s]: <%(levelname)s> %(message)s)